GeorgeLychock/MS4-Django-SpiltWine-Main/README.md

             1. A Featured Items panel/section is presented on any product category view
             2. Featured items should present a product's name, image, varietal (for wine products), price, and origin (for wine products)
             3. The featured product image and title should be linked to the product's detail page
-            4. A way to designate if a product is Featured should be present on the product Add view and the Update view

     -   #### **Story S-1** As a Visitor/Shopper I want to be able to sort a list of products by price, name, country/state, or varietal so that I can view products more similar to what I'm looking for.
         -  #### *Acceptance Criteria*